-Gleam Team Cleaning Services are a professional exterior cleaning company who specialise in cleaning house and building exteriors and other outdoor areas and hard surfaces such as patios, driveways, paths and garden decking.
-We are based in Maidstone and operate throughout Kent, London and the south east.
+Gleam Team Cleaning Services are a professional exterior cleaning company who specialise in cleaning house and building exteriors and other outdoor areas, resin bound and hard surfaces such as patios, driveways, paths, pool areas and decking maintenance.
+We are based in Maidstone and operate throughout Kent, London and the south east including Surrey, West Sussex and Essex.

 We use a combination of high power pressure washing / jet washing and low pressure soft washing so we have a suitable way of cleaning all areas of your home or business safely and effectively.
 This includes: